USCIS Beijing Field Office

 - Parent (if the U.S. citizen is over the age of 21)

-Other I-130 petition types (e.g. siblings, married children, etc.) filed by U.S. citizens must be filed with the Chicago Lockbox.
-Please note that all I-130 petitions filed by Lawful Permanent Residents must also be filed with the Chicago Lockbox.
+Other I-130 petition types (e.g. siblings, married children, etc.) filed by U.S. citizens must be filed with the Dallas Lockbox.
+Please note that all I-130 petitions filed by Lawful Permanent Residents must also be filed with the Dallas Lockbox.

 The jurisdiction of the Beijing Field Office includes: Beijing, Hebei, Heilongjiang, Inner Mongolia, Jilin, Liaoning, Shanghai, Shanxi, Tianjin.